xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 HTTPSPORTS[1]/cmd?cmd=macid?id=y?val=z -> assigns the id y to device with mac z of the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
 HTTPSPORTS[1]/cmd?list -> lists all available commands

-NOTE values in val are specified as x,y,n,..
+NOTE: values in val are specified as x,y,n,..
+NOTE: all commands need to be fully tested via mac and id

 **List HTTP pages:**
 HTTPSPORTS[0]/ -> webapp